Stop thinking and just start talking.

 The synapses start firing, adrenaline is rushing, and your mind is screaming at you.
 As you negotiate with yourself on whether or not to talk to her, she walks away.
 Within moments, she's gone forever.
 You let another one get away, man!
 Instead of talking to a woman that could potentially change your life, you're standing there alone.

 1. Believe that you can get someone to converse with you.

 Ready for a cold, hard dose of truth?
 Starting a conversation is simple.
 Find someone you want to talk with.
-Initiate dialogue in a language you both understand (this part is important).
-When you are done speaking to your chosen person, patiently wait for them to say their part.
-The conversation has started.
+Initiate dialogue in a language you both understand.
+When you're done speaking to your chosen person, patiently wait for them to say their part, and the conversation has started.

-Start a conversation by starting with honesty.
-There is no right or wrong way to go about this when the intent is genuine.
+There's no right or wrong way to go about this when the intent is genuine.
 Don't think of the perfect thing to say, because making the effort alone was perfect.
 You tried.
 You get rejected?
 So what.
 That's one less time you'll ever be rejected.
 Your pride will recover.

 In fact, we should be thankful for rejection.
 That's where we get our growth, wisdom, and confidence.
 Take a chance.
 Be silly, be kind, be vulnerable, be funny, but most of all, be something.

 We view people through a selfish lens, thinking "What can they do for me?" while really we should think of how we can be of service to other people.
 When we get out of our own heads and think of others, all of a sudden the right things to say come easy to us.
 Once we're available for other people, we're more available for ourselves and don't have to think of what to say.

 5. Realize that every person wants the same thing you do.